Edgemere in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 (Inscription beside the sketch on the right)

 Credits.
 This page was last revised on March 20, 2021.
 It was originally submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 317 times since then and 18 times this year.
-Photos: 1, 2, 3. submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on June 26, 2020, by Devry Becker Jones of Washington, District of Columbia.
+2, 3. submitted on December 19, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.